Other / Preaching Opportunities / Youth Ministry / Student Ministry / Children's Ministry

 The Ministry Training Scheme aims to grow men and women in gospel ministry through formal training and study, hands-on ministry experience and mentoring.

 All Souls is a large, vibrant, international, evangelical Anglican church located in the heart of London.
 Our vision is to grow an international community to reach a multicultural society for Christ.
 We aim to do this by nurturing and developing disciples of Christ who are equipped to live and speak for Jesus in their societies, workplaces, homes and communities.

 As a church, we are committed to the Bible as God’s authoritative Word and the preaching and teaching of the Word infuses all our ministry.
 The Gospel also shapes every aspect of our vision, aims and life.

-All Souls offers a number of unique ministry opportunities.
+Joining All Souls means joining a church with a number of unique ministry opportunities.
 Our church family is made up of people from over 60 different nationalities which provides cross-cultural experiences and insight into the global church.
 We are also located in a diverse local area.
 On our doorstep we have both cultural and educational institutions, and yet there is also great social need.
 This gives a chance to teach and apply the gospel in a number of different contexts.

 Who we’re looking for

 We are looking for men and women to join us who are committed to Christ, who are servant-hearted and who are growing in Christian maturity.
 Applicants must already be involved in serving their local church or CU and have some proven ministry experience (e.g. leading a small Bible study group).
 They must also be recognised as having potential for future leadership and gospel ministry.

 - Formal study: Tuesday training days focus on studying and teaching the Bible, understanding and applying Christian doctrine and discussing practical ministry issues.
 Each trainee also chooses a personal project to work on during the year.
 A national conference and a study week are included.